Azactam (Aztreonam)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Azactam affects you.
+Exercise caution when driving or using machinery until you know how Azactam affects you.

 Storage

-Azactam will be stored in the hospital or pharmacy under appropriate conditions.
-You do not need to worry about storing this medication yourself.
+Azactam will be stored in a hospital or pharmacy under appropriate conditions.

 Overdose Information